tloehrlmu/PageTest/README.md

 Note that we do **not** add `#` for the content in each Markdown cell, which means, we create pure `latex-like` texts which align with the survey paper.

+For code cells, if we use any python packages, please make sure:
+1. They are in the `requirements.txt`.
+If not, please add them.
+1. import them (e.g., `import numpy as np`).

 For those originally appear in Latex `.tex` format, we replace them into the Markdown format (See examples as below).